ehemdal/datasciencecoursera/GetCleanData/CodeBook.md

 Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012

-# The Original data

-The dataset was created from the original data, which is described here and which I have provided verbatim from the original codebook.
+# Study Design

+My design choices were set by the requirements of the assignment, which asked to determine the averages of each of the means and standard deviations found in the original dataset.

+For reference, and because my cleanup script downloads the original dataset, I am including the original codebook here.

 Feature Selection
 =================